-- Tap [♣ on the screen. - Each time you tap the icon, it will toggle between [and []. - [Cig] (Touch Shutter: Enable) The camera will focus on the spot you tap, then the picture will be taken. - [A] (Touch Shutter: Disable) You can tap a spot to perform focusing on the spot.
+- Tap [♣ on the screen. - Each time you tap the icon, it will toggle between [ and [ the last of the - [Cist] (Touch Shutter: Enable) The camera will focus on the spot you tap, then the picture will be taken. - [🚌] (Touch Shutter: Disable) You can tap a spot to perform focusing on the spot.
 Press the shutter button completely to take the picture.